AsherBond/openstack-ci/doc/puppet_modules.rst

 -------

 The lodgeit module installs and configures lodgeit [1]_ on required servers to be used as paste installations.
-For OpenStack we use a fork of this maintained by dcolish [2]_ which contains bug fixes necessary for us to use it.
+For OpenStack we use `a fork <https://github.com/openstack-ci/lodgeit>`_ of this which is based on one with bugfixes maintained by
+`dcolish <https://bitbucket.org/dcolish/lodgeit-main>`_ but adds back missing anti-spam features required by Openstack.

-Puppet will configure lodgeit to use drizzle [3]_ as a database backend, nginx [4]_ as a front-end proxy and upstart scripts to run the lodgeit instances.
+Puppet will configure lodgeit to use drizzle [2]_ as a database backend, nginx [3]_ as a front-end proxy and upstart scripts to run the lodgeit instances.
 It will store and maintain local branch of the the mercurial repository for lodgeit in ``/tmp/lodgeit-main``.